 According to CrystalKnows – I’m a “direct communicator that makes decisions independently and objectively, often disregarding formality or existing standards”.
 So to translate that – I’m fairly blunt, give honest opinions disconnected from personal connections, involvement or emotion, and I have little care for official rules if it gets things done.

 I have ran several of my own businesses, some really successful, some that had potential I didn’t realise, a few failures.
-I’ve been formerly employed by a lot less companies – I think my spirit of “disregarding formality” (as above) doesn’t lend me to working for others unless the leash is very very long.
+I’ve been formerly employed by a lot less companies – I think my spirit of “disregarding formality” (as above) doesn’t lend me to working for others unless the leash is very long.
 I’ve consulted for quite a few companies and this seems to work well, but this is normally only done when I believe in the company, their mission or the people.
 If I’m going to do something, I want to do it properly and I want it to be the best.

 Based on my education (BA Hons. in Business and Marketing) and career, I’m a full stack marketer, but I’ve been coding since I was 7 (10 PRINT “Hello”, 20 GOTO 10, Run, is coding, right?), with dabbles in everything else on the side.
 Guess that would make me T-Shaped?
 I’m really not sure anymore.
-I know I’m frustrated with the way most companies see marketing as an afterthought, so now I mostly code and work on my own businesses.
+I know I’m frustrated with the way most companies see marketing as an afterthought, so now I do what I enjoy – coding and working on my own businesses.